Lazack28/Lazack-Device/README.md

 - *Lazack Bots are made by a student if you see any errors please submit a pull request`*
 - *I may help you in bot deployment and bot code editing if i have time to do so*

+         CREDIT TO SHIZO, XEI XENSEI GURU322 AND SILVA